Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Algorithms

-The two inequalities in \eqref{eq:quasiquasarconvexity} show the affine lower bound.
-Only the first one is needed to bound $f(\tilde{x}^\ast)=F(x^\ast)$.
-The first inequality applied to $\tilde{y}=\tilde{x}^\ast$ defines a model known in the literature as quasar-convexity or weak-quasi-convexity \cite{guminov2017accelerated, hinder2019near,nesterov2018primal}, for which accelerated algorithms exist in the \textit{unconstrained case}, provided smoothness is also satisfied.
+The first inequality in tilted-convexity shows the affine lower bound, which can be used to bound $\f(\xast)=\F(\xast[\notilde])$.
+This first inequality, only applied to $\tilde{y}=\xast$ for a function $f :\R^{\n}\to\R$, defines a model known in the literature as quasar-convexity or weak-quasi-convexity \citep{guminov2017accelerated,nesterov2018primal, hinder2019near}, for which accelerated algorithms exist in the \textit{unconstrained case}, provided smoothness is also satisfied.
 However, to the best of our knowledge, there is no known algorithm for solving the constrained case in an accelerated way.
-The condition in \eqref{eq:quasiquasarconvexity} is, trivially, a relaxation of convexity that is stronger than quasar-convexity.
+The condition in \eqref{eq:quasiquasarconvexity} is a relaxation of convexity that is stronger than quasar-convexity.
 We will make use of \eqref{eq:quasiquasarconvexity} in order to obtain acceleration in the constrained setting.
 This is of independent interest.
 Recall that we need the constraint to guarantee bounded deformation due to the geometry.
-We also require smoothness of $f$.
-The following lemma shows that $f$ is as smooth as $F$ up to a constant depending on $R$.
+We also require gradient Lipschitzness of $\f$, which we obtain in the following lemma.